marymetilda/Yummy_Tasty_Food_App/README.md

     command for development: npx parcel build index.html

 - production build

   - npx parcel build index.html

 - when parcel dev is executed it generates a development bin in the project and its hosted into localhost1234.
   When it generates a development bin it put it inthe dist folder.

+- browserslist.dev
+- In package.json we should mention what all browsers should support our project